mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/ADC/ADC_LowPower/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to perform conversions with ADC low power modes: auto-wait and auto-power off.
+How to use the ADC peripheral to perform conversions with ADC low-power modes: auto-wait and auto-power off.

 Other peripherals related to ADC are used:
 Mandatory: